Vardot/varbase/tests/README.md

 ### Add additional testing packages
 ```
-cd path to yout files of the project/PROJECT_DIR_NAME
+Change path to your files of the project/PROJECT_DIR_NAME
 BEHAT-SCREENSHOT to capture images on demand or when a test fails

 composer require --dev drevops/behat-screenshot